 Especially in sport jiu jitsu - where the De La Riva and Single-Leg X guards abound - the knees tend to take a beating.
 Most practitioners will experience a tweak, or sprain... or worse (but hopefully not)... at some point in their career.
 It's just the nature of the beast.

-That being said, I thought I'd write this blog about the most common knee injuries you might encounter and what you can, or will, have to do about it.
+That being said, I thought I'd write this blog about the most common knee injuries and symptoms you might encounter and what you can, or will, have to do about it.
 Read on...

 Appreciate Your Knees